tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ![Emotion-focused coping](emotion_focused_coping_in_model_of_six.png)

 Stimulus triggers affective appraisal then affective appraisal switches emotional state of the system from neutral to fear, initiates cognitive appraisal and instinctive behaviour.
-Cognitive appraisal initiates emotion-focused coping that in its turn switches fear state to neutral (evaluating current situation as not so frightening via positive reinterpretation).
+Cognitive appraisal initiates emotion-focused coping, that in its turn switches fear state to neutral (evaluating current situation as not so frightening via positive reinterpretation).
 Meanwhile instinctive behaviour influences environment and effect of this influence is apprised as stimulus with second affective appraisal.

 ###Problem-focused coping